ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 result of contributions from many participants in the IETF Working Group dedicated to this effort.
-Although the contributors are too numerous to mention, significant contributions were made by Kurt Andersen, Laura Atkins, Seth Blank, Alex Brotman, Dave Crocker, Dougles E. Foster, Ned Freed, Mike Hammer, Steven M. Jones, Scott Kitterman, Murray S. Kucherawy, Barry Leiba, Alessandro Vesely, and Tim Wicinski.
+Although the contributors are too numerous to mention, significant contributions were made by Kurt Andersen, Laura Atkins, Seth Blank, Alex Brotman, Dave Crocker, Douglas E. Foster, Ned Freed, Mike Hammer, Steven M. Jones, Scott Kitterman, Murray S. Kucherawy, Barry Leiba, Alessandro Vesely, and Tim Wicinski.